idaholab/virtual_test_bed/doc/content/htgr/httf/lower_plenum_cfd.md

 Regarding the nekRS case files, there are four basic files:

 - +httf.udf+ serves as the primary nekRS kernel file and encompasses algorithms executed on the hosts.
 It's responsible for configuring RANS model settings, collecting time-averaged statistics, and determining the frequency of calls to +userchk+, which is defined in the +usr+ file.
-- +httf.oudf+ is a supplementary file housing kernel functions for devices and also plays a role in specifying boundary conditions..
+- +httf.oudf+ is a supplementary file housing kernel functions for devices and also plays a role in specifying boundary conditions.
-- +httf.usr+ s a legacy file inherited from Nek5000 and can be utilized to establish initial conditions and define post-processing capabilities.
+- +httf.usr+ is a legacy file inherited from Nek5000 and can be utilized to establish initial conditions and define post-processing capabilities.
 - +httf.par+  is employed to input simulation parameters, including material properties, time step size, and Reynolds number.

 There are also supportive scripts in the case folder. +linearize_bad_elements.f+ and +BAD_ELEMENTS+ are used to fix the mesh cells that potentially have negative Jacobian values from the quadratic tet-to-hex conversion.